 This course will appeal to students who are excited about the challenges of understanding the way societies are organised, governed and create wealth drawing on the methods and insights of philosophical inquiry.
 If you are puzzled about the ways our world is structured and have a desire to change it, then this may well be the course for you.

 The Freshman years

-In the Junior Freshman (first) year you will take all four subjects: economics (introduction to economics, mathematics and statistics), philosophy (central problems in philosophy, history of philosophy), political science (introduction to political science) and sociology (introduction to sociology).
-In the Senior Freshman (second) year you choose to continue three of the subjects and could, for example, take modules ranging from economic principles, to the history of philosophy to West European politics, to an introduction to social research.
+In the Junior Freshman (first) year you will take all four disciplines: economics (introduction to economics, mathematics and statistics), philosophy (central problems in philosophy, history of philosophy), political science (introduction to political science) and sociology (introduction to sociology).
+In the Senior Freshman (second) year you choose to continue three of the disciplines (two modules from each discipline) and could, for example, take modules ranging from economic principles, to the history of philosophy to international politics, to an introduction to social research.

 The Sophister years

-In the Junior Sophister (third) year you take two of the four subjects and in the Senior Sophister (fourth) year you may take either two subjects or choose to specialise in only one.
+In the Junior Sophister (third) year you take two of the four disciplines (three modules from each discipline) unless you intend pursuing a single discipline in Senior Sophister (in which case you are permitted to take two modules from one discipline and four from the discipline you will pursue in Senior Sophister) and in the Senior Sophister (fourth) year you may take either two disciplines or choose to specialise in only one.
 Students pursuing the equivalent of single honor programmes in their final year will be able to pursue an undergraduate dissertation, and all fourth year modules have elements of project work intended to help develop research skills and the skills of independent enquiry.